If President Kennedy hadn’t been killed, would we have landed on the Moon on July 20, 1969? It seems unlikely.

 A year later, two dramatic things happened, one in private, one in public.

-In private, we have another tape-recorded meeting, this one in the Oval Office, with just Kennedy and the head of NASA James Webb.
+In private, we have another tape-recorded meeting, this one in the Oval Office, with just Kennedy and the head of NASA, James Webb.

 It was September 18, 1963, and the meeting was again about money, but also about the politics of sustaining support for going to the Moon through 1964—a presidential election year.